sourcegraph/sourcegraph-public-snapshot/doc/user/search/language.md

 </style>

 # Sourcegraph Search Query Language

 This page provides a complete visual breakdown of the Sourcegraph Search Query Language and some helpful examples to get you started.
 The railroad diagrams show how to combine pieces of syntax.
 Read them from left-to-right by following the lines.
 When a line splits it means there are multiple options available.
-When it is possible to repeat a previous syntax, you'll see a line lead into a <code class="r">...</code> box that looks like this:
+When it is possible to repeat a previous syntax, you'll see a line lead into a box that looks like this:

 <table class="r">
   <tbody>
     <tr class="r">